 It is well documented that if you need to access content from an archive frequently or to perform analysis on the data you own then LTO is not the optimal solution.
 In the broadcast industry where news and sports producers need instant access to decades of archive content, the only platform that offers full unfettered access with little or no operational resource to support needs to be based on a media-centric object storage platform.

 3. Cloud is just part of the solution

-A number of leading globally recognised media and sports organisations are implementing local, private or hybrid cloud storage platforms that ensure they benefit from the technology that underpins public cloud in a way that suits their budgetary, digital content governance and data access needs.
+A number of leading globally recognised media and sports organisations are implementing local, private, or hybrid cloud storage platforms that ensure they benefit from the technology that underpins the public cloud in a way that suits their budgetary, digital content governance, and data access needs.

 - Unpredictable costs, and performance, when even the predictable costs can be challenging